nucleuscloud/neosync/docs/docs/guides/ai-synthetic-data-generation.md

 # Intro

-We recently published a blog on how to use [Neosync and Open AI to generate synthetic data](/blog/neosync-llm-integration) at the row level.
-That was just v0 of our AI features.
-We're excited to launch v1 of using LLMs to generate synthetic data on Neosync!

 Now you can use any model that is hosted on an endpoint to be able to generate synthetic data.

 Let's go through a walk-through.